-We (DuckDuckGo) are actively looking to expand our core staff!
-We are headquartered in Paoli, Pennsylvania, but remote work is in our DNA.
-Most of our team works remotely around the world (including Ireland, Switzerland, Slovakia, Canada, and the Netherlands as well as NYC, Boston, Pittsburgh, SF and Tahoe within the US).
+We (DuckDuckGo) are actively looking to expand our full-time staff!
+We are headquartered in Paoli, Pennsylvania, USA, though remote work is in our DNA.
+Most of our team works remotely around the world (including Canada, Ireland, Switzerland, Slovakia, Italy, and the Netherlands as well as PA, NY, CA, IL, CO and MA in the US).

-We have a unique hiring process in that we look for DuckDuckGo users who are passionate about what we're trying to accomplish: delivering a world-class search engine with great results and great privacy and with open-source instant answers at its core.
+We have a unique hiring process in that we look for DuckDuckGo users who are passionate about what we're trying to accomplish: delivering a world-class search engine with great results, great privacy, and with open-source instant answers at its core.

 - Think from a product perspective (vs pure engineering, ops, design, etc.).
 We're

 a mass-market consumer product company, and making a simple, elegant and useful product is at the center of everything we do.

 - Manage projects effectively.
 People at DuckDuckGo have a lot of individual autonomy over how they go about executing their own projects, which means that in order to be successful, people need to exercise good judgment on what they should be working on, which we refer to as staying on critical path.

 - Be passionate about DuckDuckGo.We are a mission-driven company, and are therefore naturally attracted to people that share our vision, which is often evident in knowledge about what we're trying to accomplish in DuckDuckHack, our privacy initiatives, and general search experience.